asifa1510/MemoGPT/README.md

 # 🧠 MemoGPT

-**MemoGPT** is a private, offline AI assistant that uses voice or text input, remembers your past conversations using FAISS, and generates smart responses using the Ollama Gemma 2B model.
-It runs entirely on your machine with no internet required.
+**MemoGPT** is a private, offline AI assistant that uses voice or text input, remembers past conversations with FAISS, and generates smart responses using the Ollama Gemma 2B model.
+It follows a **Retrieval-Augmented Generation (RAG)** approach to give context-aware replies based on your past chats.
+The system runs entirely on your machine—no internet, no cloud, just local intelligence.

 ---